+...sin crouches

-- 1. Add words or phrases to make it clear. - ... sin crouches at the door (Genesis 4:7 ULB) God speaks of sin as a wild animal that is waiting for the chance to attack.
+at the door (Genesis 4:7 ULT) - God speaks of sin as if it were a wild animal that is waiting for the chance to attack.
 This shows how dangerous sin is.
-An additional phrase can be added to make this danger clear. - o ... sin is at your door, waiting to attack you - 2.
-Use words such as "like" or "as" to show that the sentences is not to be understood literally. - ... sin crouches at the door (Genesis 4:7 ULB) This can be translated with the word "as." - o ... sin is crouching at the door, just as a wild animal does waiting to attack a person. - 3.
-Find a way to translate it without the personification. - ... even the winds and the sea obey him (Matthew 8:27 ULB) The men speak of the "wind and the sea as if they are able to hear" and obey Jesus as people can.
-This could also be translated without the idea of obedience by speaking of Jesus controlling them. - He even controls the winds and the sea.
+An additional phrase can be added to make this danger clear.

+- ...sin is at your door, waiting to attack you - (2) In addition to Strategy (1), use words such as "like" or "as" to show that the sentence is not to be understood literally. - ...sin crouches at the door (Genesis 4:7 ULT) This can be translated with the word "as." - ...sin is crouching at the door, just as a wild animal does waiting to attack a person . - (3) Find a way to translate it without the personification. - ...even the winds and the sea obey him

+(Matthew 8:27 ULT) - The men speak of the "wind and the sea" as if they are able to hear and obey Jesus, just as people can.
+This could also be translated without the idea of obedience by speaking of Jesus controlling them.

+He even controls the winds and the sea.

-Note: We have broadened our definition of "personification" to include "zoomorphism" (speaking of other things as if they had animal characteristics) and "anthropomorphism" (speaking of nonhuman things as if they had human characteristics.)### Uses:
+NOTE: We have broadened our definition of "personification" to include "zoomorphism" (speaking of other things as if they had animal characteristics) and "anthropomorphism" (speaking of non-human things as if they had human characteristics) because the translation strategies for them are the same.